 But what if you didn’t have to go back to relying on glasses to see well?

-That is what vision correcting intraocular lenses are designed to do.
-These new lens technologies treat the vision problems you have been wearing glasses and contact for to see clearly before you developed cataracts.
+That is what vision-correcting intraocular lenses are designed to do.
+As with LASIK, these new lens technologies treat the vision problems you have been wearing glasses and contact for to see clearly before you developed cataracts.

 It is the cataract procedure for those who want to make the most out of the life they are living…with clear vision.
 It is the age-old adage: Kill two birds with one stone.